Location

 Program Description

 British Arts and Crafts Movement in London is a 4-week course that explores the history and impact of this influential movement.
 A reaction against the mass production of the industrial revolution, the movement championed a return to hand-craftsmanship and to assert the creative independence of individual craftspeople, believing the designer and maker should not be separated.
 The program will explore this belief and how it relates to current trends and practice within contemporary art and design.
 A wide range of experiences will include visits to world-renowned museums which offer an in-depth insight into the artifacts produced, workshops of book artists, letterpress studios and calligraphy, and cultural experiences in London.
-Day trips to Cambridge and Bath are included.
+Day trips to Oxford and Bristol are included.
+The program begins with one week of virtual class meetings prior to departure with the remaining 3 weeks on location.

 Coursework